Skip to main content

 • Battery temperature affects charging rate (too hot/cold reduces rate)

-• Nearly full batteries automatically charge slower to protect battery life
+• Nearly complete batteries automatically charge more slowly to protect battery life

-• Test charging rate when battery level is lower
+• Test charging rate when the battery level is lower

 5. Inspect Installation